A Unified Deep Learning Framework for Motion Correction in Medical Imaging

-Motion remains to be a challenge in medical imaging.
-For reliable imaging and image analysis, motion should be avoided, corrected, or compensated for, to minimize motion artifacts~\cite{zaitsev2015motion,maclaren2013prospective,malamateniou2013motion,kyme2021motion}.
-Although classical image registration methods for motion correction can be effective, they often necessitate full execution of an optimization process on non-convex cost functions that are often only a surrogate measure of image alignment~\cite{fitzpatrick2000image,white2010promo,ferrante2017slice,gholipour2019biomedical,sui2020slimm}.
-Thus, these techniques are typically limited by a narrow capture range, especially when addressing large motions.
-This constraint reduces their precision and applicability in challenging applications such as fetal MRI where subjects may move in wide angles~\cite{neves2023real}.
-To address these limitations, recent research has increasingly turned to deep learning based models for predictive motion estimation~\cite{spieker2023deep}.
+Therefore, image registration plays a critical role in motion correction in medical imaging.
+Although classical image registration methods can be effective for motion correction, they often necessitate full execution of an optimization process on non-convex cost functions that only act as surrogate measures of image alignment~\cite{fitzpatrick2000image,white2010promo,ferrante2017slice,gholipour2019biomedical,sui2020slimm}.
+Thus, these techniques are typically limited by a narrow capture range, especially when addressing large motions~\cite{salehi2018real}.
+This constraint reduces their precision and applicability in challenging applications such as fetal MRI where subjects may move in wide angles~\cite{salehi2018real,singh2020deep,calixto2024advances}.
+To address these limitations, recent research has increasingly turned to deep learning based models for motion estimation/correction~\cite{spieker2023deep}.